 Briefly, boiled peanuts are significantly higher in flavonoids and polyphenols than other peanuts — even than raw peanuts!
 Briefly and comprehensibly, they are higher in fiber, full of those thingies that prevent diseases, and far, far lower in calories even than that abomination in the eyes of the Lord, dry-roasted peanuts.

 I know that many of you are unfamiliar with boiled peanuts.
 First, they are pronounced “boil’ peanuts.”
-They result when peanuts — preferably green peanuts, i.e., peanuts that have been freshly harvested — are boiled in brine — preferably in an iron cauldron — for a long time.
+They result when peanuts — preferably green peanuts, (i.e., peanuts that have been freshly harvested) are boiled in brine, preferably in an iron cauldron — for a long time.
 And they are delicious.
 They are said to be an acquired taste, but it’s about the easiest taste I’ve ever acquired, and I’ve acquired a lot of tastes.
+Too many.
 Even George Washington Carver, genius though he was, never found a better use for peanuts.
 I usually am the largest peanut planter in the District of Columbia (our trip to Europe this Spring interfered with planting), and I always boil my entire crop.

 You can get freshly boiled peanuts in roadside stands all over the Southeast,* but they are best in peanut-growing areas, such as northeastern North Carolina and adjacent Virginia; South Georgia, below the gnat line; in South Carolina around Orangeburg; and in the Alabama Wiregrass, around Dothan, and adjacent areas of Florida.
 These are the main areas where it’s easy to get green peanuts during harvest.
 There will be a hand-painted sign announcing their availability.
 They will come in styrofoam cups or plastic bags, and they will be wet.

 The best way to eat boiled peanuts is to put the peanut, shell and all in your mouth, and test the shell.
 Peanuts, of course, come in different shapes and sizes.
-Some of the smaller peanuts will be soft, so that you can eat the whole thing, shell and all.
+Some of the smaller peanuts will be soft, so that you can eat just the whole thing, shell and all, as you would a soft-shell crab.
 If the shell resists, suck out the juice, open the shell and eat the peanuts.
 There often is a soft layer within the shell, which you can scrape out and eat if no one is looking.

 Get some.
 They taste good and they’re good for you.